-Anti-psychotics and sedatives were frequently prescribed to calm patients, especially those who had Alzheimer’s disease or other forms of dementia.
+Antipsychotics and sedatives were frequently prescribed to calm patients, especially those who had Alzheimer’s disease or other forms of dementia.
 In some cases, a low dose may have been beneficial for residents and staff alike, but these medications are very powerful.
-They can affect seniors and dementia patients differently compared to the general population, and some even carry black box warnings, indicating that adverse reactions may cause injury or death.
+They can affect seniors and especially dementia patients differently compared to the general population.
+Some even carry a “black box warning” indicating a high risk of adverse reactions and even death.

-Each facility follows different state regulations, and some also abide by CMS rules.
-The staff and internal protocols can vary greatly, so it is crucial for family members to be regularly involved in a loved one’s care to ensure they are being treated fairly and getting the attention they deserve.
+Each facility follows different state regulations and, if they are certified by Medicare and/or Medicaid, must also abide by CMS rules.
+The staff and internal protocols can vary greatly, so it is crucial for family members to be actively involved in a loved one’s care to ensure they are being treated fairly and getting the attention they deserve.

 Family members often suspect changes to a senior’s medication regimen when they notice changes in their behavior.
 This includes sleeping more, increased confusion or grogginess, and lethargy.
 These are concerning changes to get to the bottom of regardless of whether prescriptions are to blame.